Luke-Rand/Blackstar-Campaign-Notes/👥 Characters/NPC/Curt Boulderbeard.md

 A member of the [[Smithworks Company]]

 Rowdy but generally nice.
-We first met them with their associate [[Thrunk "Blastmaster" Smith]] on the train to Blackstar.
+We first met them with their associate [[Thrunk Blastmaster Smith]] on the train to Blackstar.

 ```dataview
 TABLE without id file.inlinks AS "Notes with this character"